jeffreysbrother/spacesjs/README.md

 ###Other Features:

-With the help of [yargs](https://www.npmjs.com/package/yargs), we can pass SpacesJS a flag if we need to remove additional characters (any arbitrary string) from our set of filenames.
+**This feature is currently unavailable** With the help of [yargs](https://www.npmjs.com/package/yargs), we can pass SpacesJS a flag if we need to remove additional characters (any arbitrary string) from our set of filenames.
 After the `spacesjs` command, include the `--remove` flag and set it equal to the string you wish to remove.

 ```bash
 spacesjs --remove="th-"